vknabel/lithia/README.md

 nameOf you
 ```

-If you are just interested in a few cases, you can also use the `Any` case.
+If you are interested in special cases, you can use the `Any` case.

-> _**Nice to know:** If the given value is not valid, your programm will crash.
+> _**Attention:** If the given value is not valid, your programm will crash.
 If you might have arbitrary values, you can add an `Any` case.
 As it matches all values, make sure it is always the last value._

 ### Modules

-are simply defined by the folder structure.
+are defined by the folder structure.
 Once there is a folder with Lithia files in it, you can import it.
 No additional configuration overhead required.

 ```
 import strings